Choosing the best drum sticks is incredibly important because they can affect the sound that you’re going for.

 With these sticks, you can play a variety of music styles, from jazz, concert, rock and any other type of music that moves you!
 If you’re looking for a drum stick that can do it all, this is going to be the perfect option.

-When looking at the reviews for the product, 96% of customers left 4 or 5-star reviews.
+When looking at the reviews for the product, almost all of the customers left 4 or 5-star reviews.
 Of these reviews, customers said the sticks feel good in their hands and they can tell a difference between this brand and any others.

 Customers have said that each stick was equally balanced and they are strong enough to hold up to regular use.

-Of the remaining 4% of customers who left 3-star reviews or lower, the common complaint was that one of their sticks broke almost immediately upon using them.
+However, there were some customers who were not satisied.
+The common complaint was that one of their sticks broke almost immediately upon using them.